jhumelsine/jhumelsine.github.io/_posts/2024-08-11-jobsearch.md

 The book was [Live Rich: Everything You Need to Know To Be Your Own Boss, Whoever You Work For](https://www.amazon.com/Live-Rich-Everything-Need-Know-ebook/dp/B0012095EE) by Stephen Pollan and Mark Levine.

 I like some of Pollan's ideas, but I thought several were a bit harsh.
-He proposes that as a mercenary, money is your only employement criteria.
+He proposes that as a mercenary, money should be your only factor in employment decisions.
 Go for the highest paycheck even if it's not your ideal job.
 You're concerned about job satisfaction?
 Take up a hobby that gives you satisfaction instead.
 He doesn't encourage building relationships with coworkers either.
-Doing so will make it too difficult to leave when you get a better offer.
+Doing so will make it difficult to leave when you get a better offer.

 I disagree with him for several reasons:
 * Jobs consume a lot of our time.
-If you're not feeling some form of satisfaction during the eigth to ten hours a day you're working, then you'll be miserable for a good chunk of your life.
+If you're not feeling some form of satisfaction during the eight to ten hours a day you're working, then you'll be miserable for a good chunk of your life.
 There's more to a job than the money.
 In addition to the salary, there's benefits, technology, location, company reputation, industry domain, work-life balance, etc. All of these should factor into job selection.
-* We often spend more time wiht our coworkers than with our family members.
+* We often spend more time with our coworkers than with our family members.
 Building good relationships is vital to good teamwork.
 When you help others, they are more willing to help you.
 You don't foster good working relationships just for the current job, but also for your next one.
 These coworkers can become part of your network when they move to other companies.
 I worked for five companies in my career.
 Three of those jobs were due to a previous coworker recruiting me.

 <img src="https://i2.pickpik.com/photos/615/452/1010/fist-punch-water-splash-preview.jpg" alt="Fist in Water" title="Image Source: https://www.pickpik.com/fist-punch-water-splash-wall-hand-125582#google_vignette" width = "20%" align="right" style="padding-right: 35px;">

-However, I do agree with Pollan when it comes to company loyality.
+But Pollan is correct about one thing: if you treat a company like a family, you will eventually be disappointed.
 The ___Godfather___ quote above works in both directions.
-Don't let loyality prevent you from exploring new opportunities.
+Don't let company loyalty prevent you from exploring new opportunities.
 It's strictly business.
 Those who stay with a company out of a sense of loyalty often find that the company doesn't feel the same way about them.

-Be ready to leave on a moments notice.
-Can you pack up your personal belongs in less than five or ten minutes and walk out the door never to return?
+Being prepared isn’t pessimistic; it’s simply professional.
+If the day ever comes, you should be able to gather your belongings in a few minutes and exit with dignity whether it's your choice or the company's.

-Don't feel that your irreplacable.
-When you leave, you'll be missed for about as long as it takes the hole to fill when you've pulled your submerged fist from a bucket of water.
+Don't feel that you're irreplaceable.
+When you leave, you'll be missed for about as long as it takes the hole to fill when you've pulled your fist from a bucket of water.
+It’s a harsh metaphor, but in my experience, it’s accurate.

-I've moved on from several companies.
-Not once was I contacted after I left.
-Likewise, I've seen many coworkers move to their next opportunity.
-I don't recall any cases where they were called back for a consultation.
+I've moved on from several companies, and not once was I contacted after I left.
+Likewise, I've seen many coworkers move to their next opportunity, and I don't recall any of them being called back for a consultation.

-In short, if you see the writing on the wall, leave before being asked to leave.
+If you see the writing on the wall, start exploring options before someone else makes that decision for you.
+The upside is that once you embrace this mindset, you take back control of your career.

 # Establish a Financial Plan
 I took private flying lessons in my early twenties.
 When the engine stops in flight, the first step is to establish a glidepath and look for a potential landing site.
 Once that is under control, then you start the process of restarting the engine.